zenobio93/seat-docs/docs/index.md

 | SeAT Tool | `bash <(curl -fsSL https://git.io/seat-installer)` <br> This will download and run a [helper script](https://github.com/eveseat/scripts/blob/master/install/installer.sh) to start the installation process.
 Once done, the SeAT Tool will be available to use and provide semi automated installation option for _Debian 8 / 9_, _Ubuntu LTS versions_ and _CentOS 7_. |
 | Manually | You can always install SeAT using one of the detailed manual guides available.
 All you need is PHP, MariaDB, Redis and a web server and some Linux experience.
 Refer to the [manual guides] for more information. |

-Best way to start your SeAT installation would be [Basic Installation].
-However, if you know what you are doing or need more options, head over to [Advanced Installation]
+Best way to start your SeAT installation is usually by [Basic Installation].
+If you know what you are doing or need more options, head over to [Advanced Installation].

 ## Upgrades / Updates

 SeAT is being worked on continuously.
-New features are added, performance improvements are made and bug fixed are done too.
+New features are added, performance improvements are made and bugs are fixed.
 If you wish to upgrade to the latest version of SeAT refer to the [upgrade-section].

 ## Contact

 Want to get in touch with developers, or just other users of SeAT?
-Refer to the [contact] details page to find out how!
+Refer to the [contact] section to find out how!

 [Basic Installation]: installation/basic_installation.md
 [Advanced Installation]: installation/manual/getting_started.md